citusdata/cstore_fdw/README.md

     # Mac OS X
     brew install protobuf-c

-**Note.** In CentOS 5,6 and 7, you may need to install or update EPEL 5,6 or 7 repositories.
+**Note.** In CentOS 5, 6, and 7, you may need to install or update EPEL 5, 6, or 7 repositories.
  See [this page]
 (https://support.rackspace.com/how-to/install-epel-and-additional-repositories-on-centos-and-red-hat/)
 for instructions.

-**Note.** In Amazon Linux, EPEL repository is installed by default, but it is not enabled.
+**Note.** In Amazon Linux, the EPEL repository is installed by default, but not enabled.
 See [these instructions](http://aws.amazon.com/amazon-linux-ami/faqs/#epel) for how to enable it.